Mega Millions Scams

 Mega Millions scams take various forms, but here are some key features to look out for:

 - The correspondence sent to the victim will emphasise that they should act to claim their prize as soon as possible and urges them to keep it 'confidential'.
-This is to make sure that the person who received the correspondence does not seek advice from others, which may expose the scam.
+This is to make sure that the person who received the correspondence does not seek advice from others, which may expose the scam, or act quickly without logically thinking it through.
+Real lotteries give you up to 365 days to respond and allow you to tell anybody you want.

 Types of Mega Millions Scams